 R. Carlos Nakai and Will Clipman

-Will Clipman will be performing with R. Carlos Nakai.
-Clipman plays a pan-global palette of indigenous instruments in addition to the traditional drum set.
-In a career that spans nearly every known musical genre, Clipman has recorded over fifty albums, including 21 for Canyon Records, where he is regarded as the house percussionist.
-Currently Clipman records and performs with the R. Carlos Nakai Quartet, the William Eaton Ensemble, the Wilde Boys, Gentle Thunder, Ananeah, Quiet Fire, Sacred Clay, and the Conrads.
-He has received five GRAMMY nominations for Best New Age Album and Best Native American Album; a Native American Music Award for Best Instrumental Album; and a TAMMIE Award for Best Drummer.
+Will Clipman will be performing with R. Carlos Nakai playing selections from their Grammy® nominated album Awakening the Fire (Best New Age Album).
+He plays a pan-global palette of indigenous instruments in addition to the traditional drum set.
+In a career that spans nearly every known musical genre, Clipman has recorded over fifty albums, including thirty for Canyon Records.
+He has received seven Grammy® nominations for Best New Age Album and Best Native American Album, a Native American Music Award for Best Instrumental Album, and a TAMMIE Award for Best Drummer.

 No:ligk Traditional Singers and Dancers (Tohono O’odham)